chanlee514/PredictionIO/PMC.md

   [ ] +1, accept RC as the official 0.13.0 release
   [ ] -1, do not accept RC as the official 0.13.0 release because...
   ```
-17. After the vote has been accepted, use SVN to checkout https://dist.apache.org/repos/dist/release/predictionio/.
-This is the area for staging actual releases.
-Repeat steps 5 to 7 for the official release.
+17. After the vote has been accepted, use SVN to checkout
+https://dist.apache.org/repos/dist/release/predictionio/.
+This is the area
+for staging actual releases.
+18. Repeat steps 5 to 7 to create the official release, and step 13 to publish it.
+Also, remove old releases from the ASF distribution mirrors.
+19. Document breaking changes in http://predictionio.apache.org/resources/upgrade/.
+20. Update `RELEASE.md`.
-18. Send out an email to the following mailing lists: announce, general, user, dev.
+21. Send out an email to the following mailing lists: announce, general, user, dev.

   ```
   Subject: [ANNOUNCE] Apache PredictionIO 0.13.0 Release